kaygu/kaygu/README.md

 # Hello!

 Welcome to my profile!
-I am Camille, a Junior AI Developer / Data Operator looking for internship
+I am Camille, a Junior AI Developer / Data Operator looking for a job

 💼  Feel free to send me an [email](mailto:camille.deneef@gmail.com) for any freelance work or job offer